EricWay1024/nottCrawlerNew/README.md

 ## Overview

 This crawler has two parts: one for the (course) modules and one for the academic plans and they are written as two (Python) modules, `module` and `plan`.
-The `module` module requires Selenium, requests and BeautifulSoup whereas the `plan` module only relies on the latter two.

 An overview of the work flow: